Trump Jr. says missing out on India deals because of father's self-imposed curbs

 “India, it has been an important market for us, but again there is this opportunity cost of the deals that we are not able to do that don’t get discussed,” Trump Jr. said, shrugging off criticism about profiteering from the president.

-“We could do so many more but we are not doing those,” he said.
-He said his father received no credit for putting curbs in place.
+“We could do so many more but we are not doing those,” he said, adding that even as his father put curbs in place, he got no credit for doing so.

 Trump Jr. will fly to the western city of Pune on Wednesday to meet his development partner after which he will be in Mumbai on Thursday attending a champagne reception with buyers of Trump apartments built in partnership with Lodha Developers.